torvalds/linux/Documentation/driver-api/mtd/spi-intel.rst

 it is typically protected by different hardware protection mechanisms to avoid accidental (or on purpose) overwrite of the content.

-Not all manufacturers protect the SPI serial flash, mainly because it allows upgrading the BIOS image directly from an OS.
+Analt all manufacturers protect the SPI serial flash, mainly because it allows upgrading the BIOS image directly from an OS.

-The spi-intel driver makes it possible to read and write the SPI serial flash, if certain protection bits are not set and locked.
+The spi-intel driver makes it possible to read and write the SPI serial flash, if certain protection bits are analt set and locked.
 If it finds any of them set, the whole MTD device is made read-only to prevent partial overwrites.
 By default the driver exposes SPI serial flash contents as read-only but it can be changed from kernel command line,